BORNEO FAMILY ADVENTURE HOLIDAY

 - International Flights: International return flights from UK to Kota Kinabalu (BKI)

 - Domestic Flights: Domestic return flights from Kota Kinabalu to Sandakan (SDK)

 - Transport: Private guided transfers

-- Activities: Guided Mount Kinabalu hike, tea plantation tour, hot springs, guided mangrove cruise, visit to Kampung Abai indigenous village, oxbow lake cruise, night cruise, Sepilok Orangutan Sanctuary, Labuk Bay Proboscis Monkey Sanctuary, Tunku Abdul Rahman snorkelling
+- Activities: Guided Mount Kinabalu hike, tea plantation tour, hot springs, guided mangrove cruise, visit to Kampung Abai indigenous village, oxbow lake cruise, night cruise, Sepilok Orangutan Sanctuary, Labuk Bay Proboscis Monkey Sanctuary, Tunku Abdul Rahman marine park snorkelling

 - Accommodation: 11 nights in rainforest lodges & hotels including 3 nights in a 5* beach hotel

 - Meals: All breakfasts, 3 lunches and 3 dinners